Is your development agency Conan or Saruman?

 [Original post from 24/3/2014.
 Reposted for fun factor]

 The journal Development Policy Review will publish in May my article on the types of aid donors and their impact on institutional change.
 It will have been a little over two years since I first presented the argument at the Midwest Political Science Association with the help of Conan of Cimmeria, Saruman the White, the Black Knight, and the criminal genius Vizzini.
-Continue reading Is your development agency Conan or Saruman?

 Is foreign aid more like Superman or Batman?

 Whenever I am in writing mode my mind makes strange leaps to justify a connection between work and fun.
 Take these two things: my fondness for DC Comics superheroes, and my work in international development.
 And here’s the leap: in this (recycled) post I argue – in a totally unscientific manner – that the international development community can reflect on its own potential and shortcomings through the lens of super-powered humans.
 Let me tell you how it works.
-Continue reading Is foreign aid more like Superman or Batman?

 So, I wrote a book called Why We Lie About Aid